mentalvenom/Aimbot/README.md

 # Aimbot
-Current Commands:
+Current Commands:/n
-&help - Brings up this message
+&help - Brings up this message /n
-&src - The source code for the bot
+&src - The source code for the bot /n
 &log - The bots audit log